valboz/VBMicrolensing/README.md

 Furthermore, the vast majority of functions are documented with Python docstrings which can be accessed as, for example, `?VBBL.BinaryMag2()` in a Jupyter notebook.

-Some examples showing the capabilities of the package are in the directory [examples](examples).
+We also provide some [examples](examples) showing the capabilities of the package.
+In particular, we reproduce some known triple-lense microlensing events.

 ## License
 VBMicrolensing is freely available to the community under the